SCRT-HQ/VaporShell/docs/glossary/Add-VSBatchJobDefinitionMountPoints.md

----
-layout: glossary
-title: Add-VSBatchJobDefinitionMountPoints
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSBatchJobDefinitionMountPoints

 ## SYNOPSIS
-Adds an AWS::Batch::JobDefinition.MountPoints resource property to the template
+Adds an AWS::Batch::JobDefinition.MountPoints resource property to the template.
+Details on a Docker volume mount point that is used in a job's container properties.
+This parameter maps to Volumes in the Create a container: https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/#create-a-container section of the Docker Remote API and the --volume option to docker run.

 ## SYNTAX